pingcap/docs/tidb-cloud/tidb-cloud-import-local-files.md

         >
         > If you have multiple projects, you can switch to the target project in the left navigation pane of the **Clusters** page.

-    2. Click the name of your target cluster to go to its overview page, and then click **Import** in the left navigation pane.
-Alternatively, you can click **...** at the end of the cluster row and then click **Import**.
+    2. Click **...** at the end of the cluster row and then click **Import**.

 2. On the **Import** page, you can directly drag and drop your local file to the upload area to upload it, or click the upload area to select and upload the target local file.
-Note that the file name must have a ".csv" extension and must be no more than 50 MiB.
+Note that only one CSV file of less than 50 MiB is supported.

 3. In the **Target** section, select the target database and the target table, or enter a name directly to create a new database or a new table.
 The name must start with letters (a-z and A-Z) or numbers (0-9), and can contain letters (a-z and A-Z), numbers (0-9), and the underscore (_) character.
 Click **Next**.